 The cost of registering a new business in Hong Kong is relatively cheaper when compared to Singapore because of the requirement for a local resident director, not to mention a security deposit for the nominee services.

 Another thing you need to take into consideration is the annual compliance cost.
-Annual audit is required for all companies in Hong Kong, regardless of business size.
+An annual audit is required for all companies in Hong Kong, regardless of business size.
 In contrast, the requirement for auditing is exempted for qualified small companies in Singapore with annual turnover and total assets less than S$10 million.
 This could be a major problem for new companies with small but frequent transactions like e-commerce businesses.

 Overview of annual compliance

 Every company in Hong Kong and Singapore must follow the annual filing requirements so that it can maintain good legal standing and avoid legal problems.
 In case a company cannot fulfill the requirements before specific deadlines, it will have to face a penalty or even a forced strike-off.
-There are 3 main points which are needed to be done in order to keep up with deadlines:
+There are 3 main points which are needed to be done to keep up with deadlines:

-- Holding annual general meeting
+- Holding an annual general meeting

 - Filling of annual returns